Have a question? Need assistance? Use our online form to ask a librarian for help.

 The Library of Congress began to collect Soviet and Baltic independent publications on a large scale in late 1989, when the Library negotiated agreements with exchange partner libraries in the Baltic republics to provide a large portion of the independent press output from those republics, in both Russian and in the Baltic languages.
 In 1990 the Library of Congress established its Moscow Acquisitions Project that included office space and acquisitions staff in downtown Moscow for the express purpose of acquiring Soviet independent serial publications (as comprehensively as possible) and ephemera (on a selective basis).
 As of September 2010, the Library of Congress collection of Soviet independent serials (newspapers and journals) in the Russian language had grown to 1,875 separate titles from many regions and republics of the former Soviet Union.
 In addition to the intake from the Moscow Acquisitions Project and from exchange partners in the Baltic republics, a number of issues have been donated by readers and Library staff after returning from visits to the Soviet Union.
 The University of Illinois at Urbana-Champaign also enriched the collection in 2010 with a donation of 185 issues.
 An initial holdings list of the collection was issued in May 1991, but was quickly outdated due to the continued growth of the collection.
 This revised holdings list provides brief bibliographic and holdings data for the collection of Russian-language titles.
 The print collection was retained after microfilming, but use of the microfilm is preferred.
 Limited use of the original print materials may be an option in some cases.
 Both microfilm and print are held by the Library's European Reading Room.
 The original May 1991 holdings list is still available on the European Reading Room website, but the 2012 list is replaced by this guide.

 This updated guide and holdings list incorporates only Russian language titles, regardless of place of publication, thus there are materials from all of the former republics of the Soviet Union.
 Also included are a handful of titles in English, French, and German.
 The scope of the collection is newspapers and journals published 1987-1992.
 In 2012 the Library of Congress microfilmed the Russian part of the collection.
+In 2023 a small collection of issues was discovered which was not microfilmed.
+These issues are included in the guide under the relevant tile entries with a note that they are available in print.
+They are stored together in a separate container with the remaining print holdings which were microfilmed.
 In the future, the Library will produce updated holdings lists and microfilm for the titles in the Baltic, Ukrainian and Belarusian languages as well.
 Therefore, this guide supercedes the 1991 list only for materials in the Russian language.
 The old list should still be consulted for information about titles in languages other than Russian, English, French, and German.

 The following titles link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content are included when available.

-The published resources listed below are held by the Library of Congress.
+A related Library of Congress collection of Soviet and Russian youth counterculture and rock culture described below is from the same time period and may be of interest to researchers.
+Also listed below are several additional published resources held by the Library of Congress.
 One bibliography of note that is not held by the Library covers the collection of independent press in the Hoover Institution on War, Revolution, and Peace: Independent press of the former Soviet Union serials (1992).
 Contact Hoover directly for details.